joshdcar/appd-azure-cloud-workshop/labs/app-services/azure-app-service-monitoring.md

 > *TIP:* This diagram was automatically created using the ARM Template Previewer Extension in Visual Studio Code and will automatically preview any valid ARM Template.
 In this case the *azure-deploy.json* located in the /labs/app-services/deploy folder of the workshop repo.

 ### **Deployment Script**
-The Azure App Services Lab contains a single unified powershell script found within your project under **/labs/app-services/deploy/azure-deploy.ps1** that performans the following actions:
+The Azure App Services Lab contains a single unified powershell script found within your project under **/labs/app-services/deploy/azure-deploy.ps1** that performs the following actions:

 1. Compile and packaging of the the SecondChanceParts component into a "zip" file